 J. Tinsley OdenAssociate Vice President for ResearchDirector, Institute for Computational Engineering and SciencesCockrell Family Regents' Chair in Engineering No. 2Peter O'Donnell Jr. Centennial Chair in Computing SystemsProfessor of Aerospace Engineering and Engineering MechanicsProfessor of Computer ScienceProfessor of Mathematics

-An author of over 500 scientific publications: books, book chapters, conference papers, and monographs, Dr. Oden is an editor of the series, Finite Elements in Flow Problems and of Computational Methods in Nonlinear Mechanics.
-Among the 50 books he has authored or edited are Contact Problems in Elasticity, a six-volume series: Finite Elements, An Introduction to the Mathematical Theory of Finite Elements, and several textbooks, including Applied Functional Analysis and Mechanics of Elastic Structures, and, more recently, A Posteriori Error Estimation in Finite Element Analysis, with M. Ainsworth.
+An author of over 600 scientific publications: books, book chapters, conference papers, and monographs, Dr. Oden is an editor of the series, Finite Elements in Flow Problems and of Computational Methods in Nonlinear Mechanics.
+Among the 56 books he has authored or edited are Contact Problems in Elasticity, a six-volume series: Finite Elements, An Introduction to the Mathematical Theory of Finite Elements, and several textbooks, including Applied Functional Analysis and Mechanics of Elastic Structures, A Posteriori Error Estimation in Finite Element Analysis (with M. Ainsworth), and, more recently, An introduction to Mathematical Modeling: A course in Mechanics.
+His book with J.N.
+Reddy, An Introduction to the Mathematical Theory of Finite Elements was republished by Dover in 2011.
 His treatise, Finite Elements of Nonlinear Continua, published in 1972 and subsequently translated into Russian, Chinese, and Japanese, is cited as having not only demonstrated the great potential of computational methods for producing quantitative realizations of the most complex theories of physical behavior of materials and mechanical systems, but also established computational mechanics as a new intellectually rich discipline that was built upon deep concepts in mathematics, computer sciences, physics, and mechanics.
 Computational Mechanics has since become a fundamentally important discipline throughout the world, taught in every major university, and the subject of continued research and intellectual activity.
 Oden has published extensively in this field and in related areas over the last three decades.

 Current Research Topics

 Dr. Oden has worked extensively on the mathematical theory and implementation of numerical methods applied to problems in solid and fluid mechanics and, particularly, nonlinear continuum mechanics.
-His current research focuses on the subject of multi-scale modeling and on new theories and methods his group has developed for what they refer to as “adaptive modeling.”
+His current research focuses on the subject of multiscale modeling and on new theories and methods his group has developed for what they refer to as "adaptive modeling."
 The core of any computer simulation is the mathematical model used to study the physical system of interest.
 They have developed methods that estimate modeling error and adapt the choices of models to control error.
-This has proven to be a powerful approach for multi-scale problems.
+This has proven to be a powerful approach for multiscale problems.
 Applications include semiconductors manufacturing at the nanoscale level.
 Dr. Oden, along with ICES researchers, is also working on adaptive control methods in laser treatment of cancer, particularly prostate cancer.
 This work involves the use of dynamic-data-driven systems to predict and control the outcome of laser treatments using our adaptive modeling strategies.
+His most recent work focuses on predictive science involving the use of Bayesian statistics to validate multiscale models of atomistic and molecular systems.

 Office: POB 4.102